Methadone Clinic Marion, NC

 Crossroads Recovery Center Inc

-Crossroads Recovery Center Inc is a methadone clinic in Marion, NC.
-It is located in Mcdowell County at 440 East Court Street, 28752 zip.
-Crossroads Recovery Center Inc provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Crossroads Recovery Center Inc offers substance use education, HIV and AIDS education, support and counseling and group counseling.
-Crossroads Recovery Center Inc provides medication assisted services to women and men.
+Crossroads Recovery Center Inc is a methadone treatment facility in Marion, North Carolina.
+It is situated in Mcdowell County at 440 East Court Street, 28752 zip.
+Crossroads Recovery Center Inc provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, Crossroads Recovery Center Inc offers individual counseling, substance use education and health education services.
+Crossroads Recovery Center Inc provides medication-assisted services to women and men.

 Mcleod Addictive Disease Center Inc

 Mcleod Addictive Disease Center Inc is a methadone clinic in Marion, NC.
 It is located in Mcdowell County at 117 West Medical Court, 28752 zip.
 Mcleod Addictive Disease Center Inc provides outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Mcleod Addictive Disease Center Inc provides methadone maintenance and buprenorphine maintenance.
-Other than methadone treatment, Mcleod Addictive Disease Center Inc offers health education services, HIV and AIDS education, support and counseling and group counseling.
-Mcleod Addictive Disease Center Inc provides medication assisted services to men and women.
+Mcleod Addictive Disease Center Inc provides buprenorphine maintenance and methadone maintenance.
+Other than methadone treatment, Mcleod Addictive Disease Center Inc offers group counseling, individual counseling and health education services.
+Mcleod Addictive Disease Center Inc provides medication assisted treatment to women and men.

 FAQs for a Methadone Clinic in Marion, NC: